-The liability insurance provided by the University does not cover transportation of clients.
+- The liability insurance provided by the University does not cover transportation of clients.
 If students are required to provide client transportation using a company vehicle, the student will need to qualify under the agency's policy.
-If the student is required to use a personal vehicle to transport clients, the student will need to inform their auto insurance company to assure that this is covered.

-Professional liability insurance provided by the University of Iowa covers students in practical education experiences.
+If the student is required to use a personal vehicle to transport clients, the student will need to inform their auto insurance company to assure that this is covered. - Professional liability insurance provided by the University of Iowa covers students in practical education experiences.
 If a student is in an employment-based practicum, this insurance likely will not cover their practice.
-This insurance does not cover any supervisor or instructor of a practicum student.
+This insurance does not cover any supervisor or instructor of a practicum student. - Professional liability insurance does not cover accidents and injuries.
+It is important for students to discuss safety risks with their supervisors and for the agency to provide a reasonably safe environment relative to the services being provided.
+Social workers work with people in distress and this work comes with some inherent risk.
+Practicum sites should prioritize student safety, recognizing that students are still learning and are providing agency services without the protections provided to agency employees.